EXPLAINER: Why Sri Lanka's economy collapsed and what's next

 WHY IS THE ECONOMY IN SUCH DIRE STRAITS?

-Economists say the crisis stems from domestic factors such as years of mismanagement and corruption, but also from other troubles such as a growing $51 billion in debt, the impact of the pandemic and terror attacks on tourism, and other problems.
+Economists say the crisis stems from domestic factors such as years of mismanagement and corruption.

 Much of the public's ire has focused on President Gotabaya Rajapaksa and his brother, former Prime Minister Mahinda Rajapaksa.
 The latter resigned after weeks of anti-government protests that eventually turned violent.